Alimony

 Introduction

-Alimony, sometimes referred to as spousal support, is the court-ordered allowance that one party pays to the other party for support while they are separated, in the process of getting divorced, or after they are divorced.
+Alimony, sometimes referred to as spousal support, is the court-ordered money that one party pays to the other party for support while they are separated, in the process of getting divorced, or after they are divorced.

 Money questions in divorce can be tricky.
 And hard to change once the court signs a decree.
 You may want a licensed professional to look at your papers before you file.
 See our Finding Legal Help page to learn more.